-Papertrail supports a few ways to map senders to groups, depending on how descriptive the senders’ names are, how many senders exist, how frequently they change, and how you prefer to manage configuration information.
+Papertrail supports a few ways to map senders to groups (like “Production”, “Staging”, “us-west-1”, and “Web apps”), depending on how descriptive the senders’ names are, how many senders exist, how frequently they change, and how you prefer to manage configuration information.

-While we love automation, with a small number of senders that rarely change, it’s probably overkill.
+While we love automation, with a small number of senders (2-10) that rarely change, it’s probably overkill.
 Consider spending 5 minutes to create groups and add the systems manually.
-Revisit or automate when more systems or dynamic provisioning is involved.
+Revisit or automate when the number of systems increases or dynamic provisioning is involved.

 When senders’ names are descriptive enough to indicate group membership, like